-DANGER Never Ride Without a Helmet.
-The following statement is a proven fact: "Helmets significantly reduce the number and severity of head injuries."
+AWARNING Never Ride Without a Helmet.
+Helmets significantly reduce the number and severity of head injuries.
 Never ride your motorcycle without a helmet.
 Even a crash at slow speed can result in a fatal head injury if you are not wearing a helmet.
-Xmotos strongly recommends wearing helmets that have been certified for safety by helmet testing organizations that are independent from the helmet manufacturer.
+Crossfire strongly recommends wearing helmets that have been certified for safety by helmet testing organizations that are independent from the helmet manufacturer.
 We also recommend that you wear eye protection, boots, gloves, and other protective gear such as riding pants.

-WARNING Never Carry a Passenger.
+AWARNING Never Carry a Passenger.
 This motorcycle has been designed for ONE rider only.
 There are no passenger pegs, footrests, handles or seat room for a passenger.
 Riding with a passenger can interfere with your ability to operate and/or control the motorcycle and may result in serious injury or death.

-A WARNING Ride Off-Road Only.
+AWARNING Ride Off-Road Only.
 This motorcycle has been designed and manufactured for off-road use only.
 The motorcycle is not equipped with lights, turn signals, horn and other features required to drive a motorcycle on public roads.
 The tires are not designed for pavement and will make the motorcycle unstable if it is ridden on pavement.
 If you have to cross a paved road, dismount and walk the motorcycle across the road.

-WARNING Ride Within Your Limits.
+AWARNING Ride Within Your Limits.
 Never attempt to ride your motorcycle in a manner that is beyond your skill level.
 It takes time to learn riding skills.
 Learn to ride your motorcycle step by step.
 Start by practicing in safe areas at slow speeds and gradually build your skill level.
 Instruction from an experienced rider(s) is highly recommended.
 Remember that alcohol, drug use, fatigue and ignorance can reduce your ability to make good decisions and ride safely.

-WARNING Be Alert for Hazards.
-The terrain or road in which you ride can present many hazards, Always "scan" the terrain or road ahead of you continually.
-Watch for un-expected turns, drop-offs,\ditches, rocks and other hazards.
-Always maintain a speed slow enough to allow you enough time\to see and react to hazards.
+AWARNING Be Alert for Hazards.
+Riding off-road can present many hazards.
+Always "scan" the terrain or road ahead of you continually.
+Watch for un-expected turns, drop-offs, ditches, rocks and other hazards.
+Always maintain a speed slow enough to allow you enough time to see and react to hazards.

-DANGER Do Not Drink and Ride.
+AWARNING Do Not Drink and Ride.
 Even one drink can impair your ability to ride a motorcycle safely.
 Each drink afterward will make the impairment worse.
 Do not drink and ride.
-Do not let your friend's drink and ride.
+Do not let your friends drink and ride.
 Remember, in most states throughout the United States, you can be arrested and charged with Driving Under the Influence (DUI) if you are riding a motorcycle while intoxicated.
 This applies to off-road motorcycles as well.